-- You must log into your phones in order to receive calls.
-This is done by pressing the log in or log out button. - Transferring calls - a.
-Make you are on the line that needs to be transferred (it will light up green) - b.
-Press transfer + the extension and then transfer again. - c.
-When done with the day, make sure to log out of your phone.
+- o To receive calls you must log in/unwrap, depending on the phone. - Transferring calls - i.
+Make you are on the line that needs to be transferred (line with lit up green) - ii.
+Press transfer + the extension and then transfer again. - iii.
+When done with the day, make sure to log out/wrap up of your phone.